 First cream together the butter and sugar in your electric mixer.
 Then, gaze longingly at your baking powder, as pictured below.

+Haha, Add in the baking powder and salt.
+Mix for a bit, scraping down the sides of the bowl.
+Then add in your eggs and vanilla.
+Mix until smoothly blended.
 Next, add in your flour a little bit at a time. careful not to overmix your dough.

 Viola.